My favorites | Sign in

-Java EE Cache Filter provides a collection of common Servlet filters for Java web applications based on the Servlet 2.5 specification.
-It allows you to transparently set HTTP cache headers in order to enable browser caching.
+Java EE Cache Filter provides a collection of common Servlet filters for Java web applications allowing you to transparently set HTTP cache headers in order to enable browser caching.

 Why does cache matter?